LenaSchnedlitz/progress/README.md

 ```

 #### User Interface
 Progress bars can also be created via UI.
-Simply fill in the input form and press the submit button.
+Simply fill out the form and click 'Create'.

 ## Online